MS in Counseling with a Concentration in Rehabilitation

-The CLRC is designed for rehabilitation counseling students who have an interest in working within the public mental health and addictions system, adhere consistently with the psychiatric rehabilitation model/principles and are meeting requirements of the Licensed Clinical Professional Counselor (LCPC) license and the Certified Rehabilitation Counselor (CRC) credential.
+The CLRC is a dual counseling speciality designed for rehabilitation counseling students who have an interest in working within the public mental health and addictions system, adhere consistently with the psychiatric rehabilitation model/principles and are meeting requirements of the Licensed Clinical Professional Counselor (LCPC) license and the Certified Rehabilitation Counselor (CRC) credential.
 Students can qualify for other credentials including the Employment Specialist, MHRT-C and CADC state certifications, as well as the National Certified Counselor (NCC) certification.

 Program Requirements (core courses of 27 credits and concentration of 27 credits)